 Denver Seminary is a non-denominational Evangelical Protestant Seminary committed to preparing men and women to engage the needs of the world with the redemptive power of the gospel and the life-changing truth of Scripture.
 To minister effectively in today's ever-changing world, Christians must focus on fully comprehending the Bible, living a life of character and integrity, and leading in a global environment.

-Our full spectrum chaplaincy program consists of a 10 credit-hour Chaplaincy Certificate of Completion; an MA in Counseling Ministries with a Chaplaincy Concentration (62 hrs); an MDiv with a Chaplaincy Concentration (97 hrs) and a DMin in Leadership in Chaplaincy (34 hrs).
+Our full spectrum chaplaincy program consists of a 10 credit-hour Chaplaincy Certificate of Completion; an M.A. in Chaplaincy (72 hrs); an MDiv with a Chaplaincy Concentration (97 hrs) and a DMin in Leadership in Chaplaincy (34 hrs).
 Currently, all but the required CHP 650 Community-based Clinical Pastoral Education and DMin chaplaincy concentration courses can be completed by synchronistic webcam distance education.

 Under the expert guidance of Dr. Jan McCormack, the Director of Chaplaincy and Pastoral Counseling, you will be equipped for the full range of chaplaincy contexts.
 Dr. McCormack is a Board Certified Chaplain with the Association of Professional Chaplains (APC), is pursuing ACPE (Association for Clinical Pastoral Education) Supervisory Certification, and is a retired Air Force Chaplain.
 Her experience also includes hospital, police, prison, business and industrial, crisis and trauma, and NASCAR and drag-racing chaplaincies.
 She serves on the national boards of the ACPE, the Military Chaplains (MCA) and the APC.
 Chaplain McCormack is the co-author of The Work of the Chaplain.
 Under her mentorship, students are well prepared for a calling to chaplaincy as a vocation.